shmulik-kummer/fireblocks-task/README.md

     `pip install -r requirements.txt`

+There are two dependencies to be installed:
+1. Flask
+2. fireblocks SDK - please click [here](https://developers.fireblocks.com/docs/python-guide) for the Python guide.

 ## Configuration

 The app configuration is stored on a config.py file. after cloning the project, please rename the _config_template.py_ file to _config.py_ and add the following properties:

 1. **API_URL** - Use 'https://api.fireblocks.io' for testing environment.
-2. **API_KEY**: A secured API key should be provided in each API request. click here for additional information about API key creation
+2. **API_KEY**: A secured API key should be provided in each API request. click [here](https://developers.fireblocks.com/docs/quickstart#step-1-generate-a-csr-file) for additional information about API key creation
-3. **API_SECRET_PATH**: The key is created as part of the API key process.
+3. **API_SECRET_PATH**: The key is created as part of the API key creation process.
 Please provide the file path. uncomment the following line:

      `with open(API_SECRET_PATH, 'r') as file:
        API_SECRET = file.read()`

 4. **TREASURY_ACCOUNT_ID** - The treasury account ID
-5. **EXPENSE_ACCOUNTS** - The expanse account ids (array of id and threshold value objects)
+5. **EXPENSE_ACCOUNTS** - The expense account ids (array of id and threshold value objects)
 6. **ASSET_ID** = The asset type. for testing purposes use "_AMOY_POLYGON_TEST_"
-7. **BALANCE_THRESHOLD** = The expanse account balance threshold (balance below will trigger a top-up attempt)
+7. **BALANCE_THRESHOLD** = The expense account balance threshold (balance below will trigger a top-up attempt)

 ## Usage
 1. **Configure Webhook URL** - Set the webhook URL in your Fireblocks dashboard to point to your instance URL. click [here](https://developers.fireblocks.com/docs/webhooks-notifications#configuring-webhook-urls) for detailed information on how to configure webhooks on the Fireblocks platform